Secured-Pi/Secured-Pi/README.md

 # Secured-Pi
 Code 401 (Python) - final project

+This was a final project (week-long) for the Code Fellows Python 401 Advanced Software Development course taught by Cris Ewing.
+There are still many un-implemented features which may continue to be worked on in the future, as this project is still in the somewhat 'early' stages.

 ## Description
 Python web application for a smart lock powered by Raspberry Pi; features facial recognition for security.
 This code is for the main Django server.